GraemeMalcolm/AI-102/instructions/15-computer-vision.md

 ## Prepare to use the Computer Vision SDK

-In this exercise, you'll complete a partially implemented client application that uses the Computer Vision SDK to analyze hotel reviews.
+In this exercise, you'll complete a partially implemented client application that uses the Computer Vision SDK to analyze images.

 > **Note**: You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.